-Civil society Supplies the first consumers for demonstration projects and supports projects that align with local values and promise jobs.
-Provides the early adopters Investor community Provides venture capital funds and growth equity to bring technologies to markets.
-Adjusts risk perception for technologies with technical progress.
-Shares investor needs and opportunities with firms.
-Government Funds projects and start-ups with grants and loans.
+Stage Private sector Government Investor community Civil society Demonstration Uses corporate venture capital to incubate new technologies to move from lab to market, if successful.
+Takes the risks of constructing, hosting and/or operating pilots and first-of-a-kind commercial plants.
+Funds projects and start-ups with grants and loans.
 May also buy equity.
 Supports entrepreneurs by funding incubators and investor networks or reducing investment risks for third-party capital.
 Ensures revenue for demonstration projects and puts in place appropriate regulations to manage first-mover risks.
+Provides venture capital funds and growth equity to bring technologies to markets.
+Supplies the first consumers for demonstration projects and supports projects that align with local values and promise jobs.
+Early adoption Develops and hones the business models and marketing for new products and services.
+Fosters learning-by-doing from manufacturing and operations.
 Uses various types of finance (including concessional loans, grants and equity financing) to bridge gaps in capital markets to support entrepreneurs to scale-up.
 Uses public procurement, portfolio standards and purchase incentives to create successive "niche" markets.
 Prevents abuse of monopoly power and allows regulatory experimentation for projects in natural monopoly markets.
 Ensures that any necessary enabling infrastructure and networks are constructed in a timely manner.
-Private sector Uses corporate venture capital to incubate new technologies to move from lab to market, if successful.
-Takes the risks of constructing, hosting and/or operating pilots and first-of-a-kind commercial plants.
-Develops and hones the business models and marketing for new products and services.
-Fosters learningby-doing from manufacturing and operations.
-Stage Demonstration Early adoption
+Adjusts risk perception for technologies with technical progress.
+Shares investor needs and opportunities with firms.
+Provides the early adopters